 As the economic state has drastically fluctuated over the past year, it’s critical to understand how freight claims and shipping delays can add up to big problems for shippers and carriers.
 And as new technologies become available, such as robotics process automation (RPA), it will grow easier for shippers to realize the benefits of full, end-to-end shipment lifecycle management.
 And part of that implies an immediate need to understand the nuances and inconsistencies in managing freight claims.
-Freight claims provide a way to track overall market trends.
+Freight claims data helps you track overall market trends.

 Leverage Software-as-a-Service (SaaS) Platforms to Enable Remote Freight Claims Management

-Validate Data Accuracy With Data Normalization Protocols
+Validate Claims Data Accuracy With Data Normalization Protocols

 Leverage Advanced Transportation Analytics to Identify and Address Problems